 Rain: A good rain jacket is a must for wet conditions.
 Wear it over a base layer and a jersey to stay warm and dry.
 If temperatures are higher choose a lighter membrane that’s designed more for spray.
 As temperatures approach freezing go for a jacket with a thicker membrane to retain more heat.

 Intense Ride: While you may feel cold at the beginning of the ride, remember that once you start moving you’ll begin to heat up.
 So, if you’re going to wear additional layers stick with items that can be easily removed and stored once you get warm.
 You may also want to consider wearing one less layer than you need, as once you heat up that extra layer will become uncomfortable.

 Longer Ride: If you’re riding for an extended period of time you’ll often be starting when it’s cooler and finishing when it’s warmer.
 A short-sleeved jersey with arm warmers is a good combination in this scenario, as the arm warmers are easy to take off once you get warm.
 If you feel you need an additional layer, choose items that have zippers so they can be opened or removed as the ride progresses.

 The above recommendations are just suggestions.
 Some people may prefer to stay warm while others aren’t affected as much by the cold.
 Use the above advice as a guideline and experiment with different combinations to find the layering technique that works best for you.

-Looking to add some new layers for winter?
-Marcello Bergamo’s wide range of base layers, jerseys, vests, and jackets will ensure you’re ready for whatever weather you encounter.
+Looking to add some new layers to your wardrobe?
+Marcello Bergamo’s wide range of base layers, jerseys, vests, tights and jackets will ensure you’re ready for whatever weather you encounter.
 Browse our selection today to get the gear you need.